mhinz/vim-galore/README.md

 17. Quickfix commands usually start with ":c", while location list commands usually start with ":l".

 18. `:h BufWinLeave` talks about the BufWinLeave autocmd.
-Also `:h autocommands-events` talks about all possible events.
+Also, `:h autocommands-events` talks about all possible events.

 19. Startup arguments always start with "-", so `:h -f` takes you to the help of